kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

-1. Add page: Introduction – get from here: https://knowledge.kaltura.com/kaltura-player-toolkit - without the images – embed the player directly.
+1. Introduction – embed the player directly.

+## Introduction

 The Kaltura Player Toolkit enables users to lead video delivery with HTML5 and provide the fastest viewing experience on any device, while maintaining all the same features and a consistent CSS/HTML player design.
 Kaltura Players v2 enable delivery of HTML5 with Chromeless components for Flash, iOS and Android.